top of page

 .

-More points of interest in this same area.
-This includes both the French and Indian War years and the Pontiac War year
+THIS MAP:includes both the French and Indian War years and the Pontiac War years

 HAYFIELD AREA 1966 - Topo map annotated by local historian Jeff Chamberlain.
 Click on PDF on right.